-In this article, we'll explain how to add pop-up messages to your Certainly Widget.
-This functionality increases the engagement of your website audience with your Certainly bot.
+Interested in adding pop-up messages to your Certainly Widget?
+Great!
+This proactive messaging will increase the engagement of your website audience with your Certainly bot.

 The implementation requires the addition of the certainly_popups.js extension to your web deployment.
 Below, we'll explore the various properties of the pop-up object, how to configure the pop-up messages, and some example use cases.